 A current student at Yale University pursuing a joint B.A./M.A. in Political Science and an intensive B.A. in Classics (Ancient Greek and Latin).
-Chosen as the 2019 Truman Scholar for the state of Oregon for her past and future commitments to public service.
+Chosen as the 2019 Truman Scholar and 2020 Rhodes Scholar for her past and future commitments to public service.
 Advocates for evidence-based policy and community-centric solutions and aspires to be an academic practitioner in issues surrounding gender and displacement.
-A perpetual student of history.
+A student of history.

 A Few Highlights

-- One of four nominated to Yale’s B.A./M.A. program for Political Science in the Class of 2020.
+- One of five nominated to Yale’s B.A./M.A. program for Political Science in the Class of 2020.

-- Given the John C. Schroeder award “given to students who have contributed to residential college life and who, in the opinion of the committee, will ‘play a part in the good labor of the world.’“
+- Given the John C. Schroeder award, which is for “students who have contributed to residential college life and who, in the opinion of the committee, will ‘play a part in the good labor of the world.’“

-- Awarded the Truman Scholarship for graduate studies related to my future career in public service.
+- Awarded the Truman Scholarship for graduate studies related to a future career in public service.

-- Granted the Les Aspin ’60 International Public Service Fellowship and the Branford College Class of 1960 Summer Fellowship for an internship with the United Nations ESCAP in Bangkok, Thailand, where I am working with the Gender Equality and Social Inclusion Sector.
+- Granted the Les Aspin ’60 International Public Service Fellowship and the Branford College Class of 1960 Summer Fellowship for an internship with the United Nations ESCAP in Bangkok, Thailand.

 - Published a piece with Social Science Works in Berlin on “Super Volunteerism” and its impact on refugee integration in Japan and Germany.
 Named a Social Science Works Fellow.

 - Conducted 15 weeks of research abroad via interviews with the generosity of Yale’s research grants and the advising of key mentors.

 - Named Chief of Staff for Alder Darryl Brackeen Jr. of Ward 26 in New Haven.